Brain Fog in OCD: Causes, Symptoms, and Treatment Strategies

 • Customized CBT & ERP daily sessions

-• Reframing excessive responsibility and breaking compulsions
+• Reframed excessive responsibility and broke compulsions

 The Breakthrough